North-Sea-Transition-Authority/field-consents/migration/migration-steps.md

 - application_updates
 - application_technical_reviews

-### Methdod
+### Method
+#### Export
 - Query the data in Toad
-- Ctrl-A (select all the data) -> Right click "Export dataset..."
+- Use the "Export dataset" button
-- Export as pipe separated txt file
+- Export as pipe separated txt file (ASCII, with no header row, double quote string columns, ensure CLOBs aren't excluded)

+#### Import with IntelliJ
-- In IntelliJ connect to the appropriate Postgres DB and navigate to the appropriate table
+- connect to the appropriate Postgres DB and navigate to the appropriate table
 - Right click -> Import/Export -> Import Data From File(s) -> select the appropriate file and choose the correct import setting for pipe separated data
+- Run the Import

+#### Import with PGAdmin
+- connect to the appropriate Postgres DB and navigate to the appropriate table
+- Right click -> Import/Export
+- select the appropriate txt file and choose the correct import setting for pipe separated data
+  - Format: csv
+  - Encoding: WIN1252
+  - OID and Header: No
+  - Delimiter: | (pipe)
+  - Quote: \"
+  - Escape: \" (must be the same as the quote character)
 - Run the Import

 ## 6. Post migration sync Postgres sequences